 Welcome to your winter holiday in Iceland!
-Your private chauffeur will be waiting for you in the arrival hall of KEF airport.
-He will transfer you to your accommodation in Reykjavik.
+After landing in Iceland, you will be transferred to your accommodation in Reykjavík city center.
 You’ll be staying in a guesthouse or hotel in the city center, making it easy to go out and explore the highlights of Iceland’s capital city.

 After exploring these amazing places amongst other scenic attractions, you will head back to Reykjavik.
 In the evening we recommend a nice dinner in one of several recommended restaurants in Reykjavik.
 If you are interested, you can also join an optional Northern Lights tour by boat.